Generating MCMC proposals by randomly rotating the regular simplex: Results

 48 states use a winner-take-all rule when assigning electoral college votes during the U.S. presidential election.
 We use a Gaussian process (GP) with logit link \citep{williams1998bayesian} to regress binary outcomes (Trump or Clinton) over state center (latitude and longitude) and population data for the 2016 presidential election.
 For latent variables $\TTheta=(\theta_1,\dots,\theta_{48})$, the prior covariance of $\theta_i$ and $\theta_j$ is

 where $\x_i$ and $\x_j$ are their respective predictor vectors.
 We infer latent variables $\TTheta$ using (PC-)Simple, (PC-)RWM and (PC-)MTM.
-We let Simpl algorithms target an acceptance rate of 0.5 following the results of Figure \ref{fig:optimalScaling}, while we let RWM and MTM target 0.234.
-We know that this acceptance target is optimal for RWM \citep{rosenthal2011optimal} and it also appears to work well for MTM.
+We let Simpl algorithms target an acceptance rate of 0.5 following the results of Fig.~\ref{fig:optimalScaling}, while we let RWM, MTM and PC-MTM target 0.234, 0.3 and 0.4.
+The former value is optimal for RWM \citep{rosenthal2011optimal}.The last two values appear advantageous in preliminary tests.
 We infer other parameters using univariate slice samplers \citep{neal2003slice}.
 Table \ref{tab:gp} shows results from 100 independent runs of 100,000 iterations each.
 We initialize all chains to misclassify all states and use a total misclassification of 10 as rough convergence threshold.
+While Simple and MTM require multiple target evaluations at each step, they only must compute the GP inverse covariance once for all such evaluations.
+These results only establish effectiveness of the simplicial sampler relative to a few basic samplers and do not establish superiority relative to all samplers.
+Gradient-based MCMC methods could likely outperform the simiplicial sampler, but we abstain from such comparisons in order to focus on `apples-to-apples' comparisons among non-gradient methods.